 While the Ohio State offense continued to struggle, the Buckeye defense registered its first shutout in nearly five years.
 The Buckeyes (5-0) allowed Northwestern only two legitimate scoring opportunities and both of those resulted in missed field goals.

-"I can't say enough about our defense," OSU head coach Jim Tressel said.
+"I can't say enough about our defense," OSU head coach Jim Tressel told Buckeye Sports Bulletin.
 "They have worked very hard and did a good job today against an offense that was a pretty good one."

 The Wildcats were held to 185 yards of total offense.
 Northwestern QB Brett Basanez threw for 283 yards against Ohio State in 2002, but the Buckeyes held him to 64 yards passing in '03.
 Basanez completed only 10 of his 24 passes.